i-am-bee/beeai-infra/README.md

 ## Deployment

 - Apply `server.yaml` to deploy platform server as a service.
 - Apply `web.yaml` to deploy patform website as a service.
-TBD

 ## Ingress